seemethere/docker-w2wCIScripts/packer/TP5/packer.readme.md

    These are NOT in github due to containing API key.
  - Scheduled task at system startup to run BringNodeOnline.ps1

- In azuretp5.json and other scripts
+ In packer.json and some .ps1 scripts:
  - Kill-LongRunningDocker.ps1 scheduled task at startup.
 This should not be necessary with the final TP5 ZDP.